daira/tahoe-lafs/docs/specifications/leasedb.rst

 • **NONE** → **STATE_COMING**

-    trigger: A new share is being created, as explicitly signalled by a client invoking a creation command, *or* the accounting crawler discovers an incomplete share.
+    triggers: A new share is being created, as explicitly signalled by a client invoking a creation command, *or* the accounting crawler discovers an incomplete share.